GGEMS/ggems/docs/Sphinx/v1.0/source/examples_and_tools.rst

   dosimetry.hit(True)
   dosimetry.edep_squared(True)

-And finally an external source is initialized
+And finally an external source using GGEMSXRaySource is created:

 .. code-block:: python